Course for Supervisors and Faculty: Registration

 Live training workshop

 (Available only in odd-numbered training years.
-Note that due to COVID-19 restrictions, there will not be live training workshops in 2021.)
+We are working to re-implement live training workshops in 2025.)

 The SHPO presents several lively two-hour workshops with dramatic scenes and interactive discussion focusing on university-relevant scenarios.
 They are brought to you by Lauren Mayer Productions.
 Ms. Mayer is a receipient of the Peninsula Community Foundation Art Fund Grant and a five-time winner of the San Francisco Cabaret Gold Award.